showmethemodel/cfn-tool/README.md

 ### `Fn::Parameters`

-This section is handy for reducing boilerplate in the `Parameters` section of a CloudFormation template.
+This section is handy for reducing boilerplate in the [parameter section of a CloudFormation template][21].
 The value associated with this key is an array of parameter names and options, with sensible defaults.

 ```yaml